arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Let's first look at the constant `nonsense`. `nonsense` is a `String[]` (i.e. an array of `String`s).
 We'll discuss arrays in more detail later; for now it is sufficient to understand that the array stores the four `String`s seen in its assignment, and that they are associated with (and can be accessed using) the integers `0`, `1`, `2`, and `3`.

 There is also an `import` statement, which imports the `Random` class from `java.util`.
 Instances of the `Random` class can be used to generate random primitive values.
+We have used the `Random` class in a previous lab exercise, so you might be familiar with it.

 In the `hurlRandomNonsense` method, the instantiated `Random` object (called `generator`) is used to generate a random `int`.
 Specifically, it is used to generate random non-negative `int` less than `nonsense.length`, i.e. less than `4` (the length of the `nonsense` array).
 That is, `generator` is used to generate a random `int` with value `0`, `1`, `2`, or `3`.

 The random `int` is then used to access the corresponding `String` in the `nonsense` array, so it can be printed.
 The end result is: `hurlRandomNonsense` selects a random element from the `nonsense` array and prints it.

-Note that `hurlRandomNonsense` is of type `void`; it does not `return` anything.
+So, there's a lot going on, but the key takeaway here that `hurlRandomNonsense` is of type `void`; it does not `return` anything.
 In fact, it doesn't even have a `return` keyword, so its execution ends when it reaches the closing curly braces `}` denoting the end of the method body.

 <a name="q13"></a>**EXERCISE 13** Create a client class to test the `StringSlinger` class's `hurlRandomNonsense` method.